-Visiting the South is not complete without tasting a Shrimps and Grits dish at least once.
+Visiting the South is not complete without tasting a Shrimp and Grits dish at least once.
 Since at one point or another one has to go back home, it’s nice to be able to recreate this dish, and even better – to prepare it according to your personal preferences.

 * If you’re in a part of the world where grits is not so easily available, fine polenta can work well instead.